 People remember what they feel way more than what they just see.
 A multi-sensory approach can leave a powerful, lasting impression that goes beyond cool visuals.
 It is about creating an entire atmosphere.

-- Lighting: Use lighting strategically to spotlight key products, set different moods in various zones, and grab attention.
-Dynamic lighting can bring energy, while softer, warmer lights can make a meeting area feel more intimate and comfortable.
+- Lighting: Use lighting strategically to spotlight key products, set different moods in various zones, and grab attention from the aisle.
+Dynamic lighting brings energy, while softer, warmer tones make a meeting area feel more intimate.

-- Sound: A little ambient music or a subtle soundscape can define your brand’s personality and help drown out the roar of the show floor.
-Just get the volume right; it should add to the vibe, not kill conversation.
+- Sound: A little ambient music or a subtle soundscape can define your brand's personality and help drown out the roar of the show floor.
+Get the volume right — it should add to the vibe, not kill conversation.

 - Texture: Incorporating different materials and textures makes your booth more tactile and interesting.
 Think plush seating, textured wall panels, or unique flooring.
 These little details signal quality and thoughtfulness.